-MATH 450 (3-3-0) Selected Topics in Mathematics: Advanced study of major topics in mathematics from such fields as topology, advanced calculus, complex analysis, or modern algebra.
+MATH 450 (3-3-0) Selected Topics in Mathematics: Advanced study of major topics in mathematics from fields such as topology, advanced calculus, complex analysis, or modern algebra.
 Course may be repeated for credit with approval of department.

-MATH 461 (3-3-0) Theory of Real Variables: A study of the theory of real variables, incorporating a rigorous treatment of limits, functions, continuity, differentiability, and infinite series, and introducing the Riemann-Stieltjes integral and Lebesque integral.
+MATH 461 (3-3-0) Theory of Real Variables: A comprehensive and rigorous study of real variable functions including differentiability, the Riemann Integral, sequences of functions, infinite series, the generalized Riemann integral, and an introduction to the Lebesgue Integral.

-MATH 472 (3-3-0) Theory of Numbers: A study of the elementary properties of integers, invisibility, Euclid's Algorithm, prime numbers, and congruences.
+MATH 472 (3-3-0) Theory of Numbers: A study of the elementary properties of integers, invisibility,

+Euclid's Algorithm, prime numbers, and congruences.